 The baristas pour the sweet concoction over ice cubes and then shake vigorously until they create the refreshing coffee drink.
-At 128 baht at the time of the video, this drink costs the equivalent of $3.65 in US dollars – a bit of a splurge in Chiang Mai for a coffee drink but worth it.
+Priced at 128 baht at the time we filmed the video, this drink costs the equivalent of $3.65 in US dollars – a bit of a splurge in Chiang Mai for a coffee drink but worth it.

 Ristr8to Lab is located at 14 Nimmanhaemin Road, Soi 3, Suthep, Muang, Chiang Mai, Thailand.